-The 18th European Meeting of People Experiencing Poverty is organised by the European Anti-Poverty Network (EAPN) with the support of the EU Commission and the EAPN Fund, and with the participation of the Finnish Presidency of the Council of the European Union
+The 19th European Meeting of People Experiencing Poverty was organised by the European Anti-Poverty Network (EAPN) with the support of the European Commission

 The programme of the Meeting is available on the programme page.

 The National Networks’ page is currently being filled with news from different countries.
 You can also follow us on Facebook EAPN – European Anti-Poverty Network , Instagram @EAPNEurope and Twitter @EAPNEurope!

 Objectives of the 2021 European meeting

 This years’ Meeting of People experiencing poverty centred on four important discussion topics: